We take less to give you more

 How long do I have to file a premises liability claim?

 Filing deadlines, called statutes of limitations, limit how long after an injury you can sue.
-These deadlines vary but usually range from one to four years depending on state laws.
+In Florida, you generally have two years from the date of the injury to file a personal injury lawsuit for premises liability accidents.
 If you miss the deadline, you lose the right to claim compensation.
 Time can be tricky because it may start when the injury happens or when it is discovered, especially if injuries show up later.
 Acting quickly helps preserve evidence and witnesses.
 The sooner you get legal advice, the better you understand your time limits and rights.
 Delays often hurt claims because evidence fades and memories weaken.
 Some cases also have special rules for government-owned property or unique circumstances that affect timing.
+Certain exceptions may apply in rare situations.
 Understanding deadlines keeps claims alive and protects chances to hold negligent parties responsible.
 Being aware of how long you have helps avoid costly mistakes and ensures the claim is ready before the clock runs out.

 What damages can I recover from a premises liability case?